Eddie-C64/sparkify-etl-postgres-db/README.md

 - Data modeling with Postgres SQL database.
 - Database star schema creation
 - ETL pipeline using python
+## Requirements are to have:
+- psycopg2
+- pandas

 ## Project files.
 The following files are listed as being required for the code to run.
 - etl.py